EAHYoder/fox-in-the-forest/README.md

 If something is not behaving intuitively, it is a bug and should be reported.
 Report it here by creating an issue: https://github.com/EAHYoder/fox-in-the-forest

-Help us fix the problem as quickly as possible by following [Mozilla's guidelines for reporting bugs.](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#General_Outline_of_a_Bug_Report)
+Help me fix the problem as quickly as possible by following [Mozilla's guidelines for reporting bugs.](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#General_Outline_of_a_Bug_Report)

 ## Patches and pull requests

 Your patches are welcome.
-Here's our suggested workflow:
+Here's my suggested workflow:

 * Fork the project.
 * Make your feature addition or bug fix.
-* Send us a pull request with a description of your work.
+* Send me a pull request with a description of your work.
 Bonus points for topic branches!